sebastienroy/shutter_speed_tester/DevelopmentStories.md

 In our case it is : 2x1.3 - 1.5 = 1.1 mm
 So, a perfectly build construction would have fit with a door having 62.2 mm x 32.2 mm.
 We use a little bit smaller dimensions to take into account the 3D printing flaws.

+## 10. Prevent the sensor wire to rip

+### Description
+The light sensor will be placed at the back of the camera in a separate casing, and linked to the main body using a wire.
+The wire will be connected to the main board using a dedicated connector.
+The point to adress in this story is the way the wire passes through the casing.
+The problem to solve is to prevent to accidentaly rip the connecter by pulling on the wire.
+There is two ways to address this :
+- Using another connector to pass through the case panel
+- blocking the wire, using for instance chicanes, inside the casing

+### Realisation

+**TODO**